 It wasn’t long before Candi and Joe experienced the telltale symptoms of their son’s rare condition for the first time.

-“That was pretty terrifying,” recalls Joe.
+“That was pretty terrifying,” Joe recalls.
 “It was our first experience with what hemophilia could be like.”

-After returning to the U.S., the family powered through, but not without setbacks.
+After returning to the U.S., the family powered through, but not without challenges.
 “We were new to Jai, he was new to us, and we were new to hemophilia,” explains Joe.

 “It was tough in the beginning,” adds Candi.
 “I really think Jai did better than we did.”

-While Jai was progressing in his new environment, Candi and Joe still felt in the dark about their son’s bleeding disorder.
+While Jai was progressing in his new environment, Candi and Joe were still learning about their son’s bleeding disorder.
 Taking in all the new medical terminology was overwhelming.
 And even with answers, they still felt like they were going in circles.

 In those first six months, Jai was a frequent overnight patient at Children’s Mercy Hospital in Kansas City.
 He spent a lot of time in the Hemophilia Treatment Center catching up on medical care he hadn’t received in China.